muqriqawiem/Java-Lab-Tutorial/WIX1002/README.md

-This is collections of coding of WIX002 Fundamentals Of Programming, Semester 1, 2021/2022 First Year student University of Malaya.
+Collections of coding for WIX002 Fundamentals Of Programming, Semester 1, 2021/2022